Utsav173/expense-tracker/user-guide.md

 Click on your user icon in the bottom-left of the sidebar to access your profile.
 Here you can:

-- Update your name and profile picture.
-- Change your preferred currency.
+- **Profile:** Update your name and profile picture.
+Change your preferred currency.
-- Manage your password.
+- **Security:** Manage your password and delete your account.
-- Add or update your AI API key.
-- Control your email notification preferences.
+- **Notifications:** Control your email notification preferences.
+- **AI Assistant:** Configure your AI provider, model, and API key.

 ### 10. ❓ Frequently Asked Questions (FAQ)